benjirosan/benjiro-blog/src/content/pages/contact.md

 title: Get in touch
 seo:
   title: Contact
-  description: Get in touch through email!
-Let me know how I can help.
+  description: Get in touch through email.
 ---

 Thank you for reaching out!
 Whether you have a question, a suggestion, or just want to share your thoughts, I'm all ears.
 Feel free to get in touch: